-Europe is particularly easy to get around from both the distance and cost perspectives.
+Europe is particularly easy to get around from distance and cost perspectives.
 A lot of our multi-destination trips have involved Europe.
 If you stay only in one country and want to visit other cities, the same idea applies.

 No travel planning can be complete without the transportation part.
 As we are based in Canada, having a direct flight to anywhere in Europe is always a bonus.
 This is especially crucial when time is of the essence.
 The flight is already long enough and having an additional layover adds unwelcome delay to our vacation.
 I have made it my mission to find direct flights.

 Depending on the time of the year, flights’ availability, especially direct ones, might be limited.
 It helps to narrow down your options to get there and back.
 Return flights are as important, especially if you fly from a different location than where you started.
 Sometimes it’s cheaper to book a return flight from other destinations.
 However, sometimes it’s cheaper to buy one ticket there and then a separate ticket home.
 Make sure you check out both options to maximize your savings.

 This is precisely how we found ourselves in Amsterdam a few years ago.
 While we wanted to visit Amsterdam at some point, it wasn’t high on the list.
 However, it was one of the few direct flights from Toronto during our trip, so we booked it.
 I ended up loving it, even if we ended up there by chance.

 Time vs cost

 Transportation plays a vital role in the whole time vs cost argument.
-While I am a huge fan of sweet deals, sometimes the cheapest isn’t always the best.
+While I am a massive fan of sweet deals, sometimes the cheapest isn’t always the best.
 The average flight from Toronto to anywhere in Europe is between seven to ten hours direct.
 Sure, you can find more affordable flights if you opt for one or two stops, but that can add quite a bit of time to your journey.
-Again, depending on how much time you have, this might not be an issue.
+Again, this might not be an issue depending on how much time you have.